hres/346R2/README.md

 # Sodium Monitoring Webapp

 This project is the user interface for the Sodium Monitoring IP346b initiative.
-It is an angular front end that interfaces with Java Rest services.
 ---
 Choose the appropriate branch for each environment being built. <br/>
 * `dev` for the development environment